Florents-Tselai/babar/README.md

 ## Status

 WARNING: This is a work in progress and is far from doing what it promises.
-But it will get there...
+But not that far... 😉

 ## Why